Reject The Urge to Perpetually Innovate

 Trey and Matt are using the pressure that comes from constraints to tap deeply into their creativity.
 Having a hard deadline forces them to prioritize, minimize, and get shit done.

-We’ve all been there as designers and innovators, in a never ending hunt for a better idea than the one in front of us, or forever iterating on an idea.
+We’ve all been there as designers and innovators, in a never-ending hunt for a better idea than the one in front of us, or forever iterating on an idea.
 We can’t help ourselves.
-It’s this curiosity and the near-fanatical search for better and better ideas that makes us great innovators.
+It’s this curiosity and the near-fanatical search for better and better ideas that make us great innovators.